fwessels/go-cv-simd/README.md

 This wrapper depends on [c2goasm](https://github.com/minio/c2goasm) for embedding the assembly from the individual functions into Go.

+See the [sse2.sh](https://github.com/fwessels/go-cv-simd/blob/master/sse2/sse2.sh) script for more information about how to invoke.

 ## Performance compared to OpenCV 2.x

 A comparison against [go-opencv](https://github.com/lazywei/go-opencv) shows the following results: